GeodynamicWorldBuilder/geodynamicworldbuilder.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
 ---
 What is the Geodynamic World Builder?
 ====================================
-This c++ library (with wrappers for C and Fortran) allows you to easily set up models of intermidary complexity:
+This c++ library (with wrappers for C and Fortran) allows you to easily set up models of intermediate complexity:
  ```js
 {
   "version":"0.2",